microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Using Docker or Kubernetes from a container

 While you can build, deploy, and debug your application inside a dev container, you may also need to test it by running it inside a set of production-like containers.
-Fortunately, by installing the needed Docker or Kubernetes CLIs, you can build and deploy your app's container images from inside your dev container.
+Fortunately, by installing the needed Docker or Kubernetes CLIs and mounting your local Docker socket, you can build and deploy your app's container images from inside your dev container.

 Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension if you force it to run as a Workspace extension or the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension.

-See the following examples dev containers for additional information:
+See the following example dev containers definitions for additional information on a specific scenairo:

 * [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.